exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   will try to virtually splits a file into chunks with specified size, and imports each chunk in parallel.
 By default it is `67108864` (64MB).

+* ``TRUNCATE_STRING`` - If it is set to `true`, string values that exceed maximum allowed `VARCHAR` size will be truncated.
+By default, it is set to `false`, which will throw an exception if string length exceed maximum allowed length.

 #### Export Optional Parameters

 These optional parameters only apply to the data export statements.